baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/build.md

     - run ImageQuizzer again on modified Master

 !!!
 Note
-	If you don't remove the quiz folder under the User's folder, Image Quizzer will assume the user is resuming the quiz that was already started.
-It reads the copied quiz and your new modifications will not be reflected.
+	If you don't remove the results quiz folder under the User's folder, Image Quizzer will assume the user is resuming the quiz that was already started.
+It reads the copied quiz and your new modifications made to the Master quiz will not be reflected.